BjornvanBraak/Solvency-II-Regulatory-Search/README.md

 # regulatory search demo
+This is a demo case for searching through regulations.

+The repo contains data on:
+* Data quality information for pension funds
+* Solvency II regulations, guidelines, etc...

+## run demo
 To run the demo
 This project uses uv for package management (for installation instructions please refer to https://docs.astral.sh/uv/getting-started/)